 Also see: How to Uninstall Drivers in Windows 11

-Method 2: Update graphics driver through Windows Update
+Update driver for your graphics card through Windows Update

 If the method above is too complicated for you or if it just doesn’t work to update your graphics driver, you can simply run Windows Update in Windows 11 to have Windows automatically detect your graphics card and find the best matched driver for you from its driver repository.
 By using this method, you don’t have to worry about downloading or installing anything.
 You just need to turn on Windows Update and allow it to check for updates.